Medically reviewed on December 13, 2016

 thyroid medicine (Synthroid and others);

 These lists are not complete and many other medicines can increase or decrease the effects of metformin and pioglitazone on lowering your blood sugar.
 This includes prescription and over-the-counter medicines, vitamins, and herbal products.
+Not all possible drug interactions are listed here.
 Give a list of all your medicines to any healthcare provider who treats you.

 More about ActoPlus Met (metformin / pioglitazone)